ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    one network incident, performing network incident diagnosis, resolution and prediction, etc.

 Incident client:
-:  An entity which can manage network incidents.
+:  An entity which can manage network incidents based on global view on network topology data correlation.
-   For example, it can receive network incident notifications, query the information of network incidents, instruct an incident management server to diagnose, help resolve, etc.
+   For example, it can receive network incident notifications, query the information of network incidents, instruct an incident management server to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.

 Incident handler:
 : An entity which can receive network incident notification, store and query the information of